 In order to assess the effect of modified settings of the AM on the reconstruction, several test cases are evaluated here.
-In a first test case, the idealized performance of the AM is evaluated within the surrogate climate of the RCAO/ERA40 simulation.
-Instead of using real station SLP as predictor, time series of daily SLP from model grid points in the vicinity of the real stations are used as ideal pseudo-predictors for the reconstruction.
+In a first test case, the idealized performance of the AM is evaluated within the surrogate climate of the RCAO simulation (RCAX in T2M case).
+Instead of using real station SLP as predictor, time series of daily SLP from model grid points in the vicinity of the real stations are used as ideal pseudopredictors for the reconstruction.
 The correlation between the reconstructed fields and the reference fields of RCAO can be taken as benchmark of the AM's optimal performance regarding temporal correlation.
-The ideal skill is compared with the correlation based on real SLP temporal correlation.
 The ideal skill is compared with the correlation based on real SLP predictors in Sect.
 3.1.

 In order to estimate the robustness of the AM, a second test evaluates the sensitivity of the AM on the size of the analog-pool covering different periods.
-Whereas the final reconstruction of HiResAFF is obtained using the full 50 years of analogs (case A), in this test the pool is divided in two parts with the first 25 years (B1 = 1958-1982) followed by a test using the second 25 years (B2 = 1983-2007) as analog-pool, respectively.
-In case C, the pool is divided in 10-year segments yielding five tests (C1 = 1958-1967,
+Whereas the final reconstruction of HiResAFF is obtained using the full 50 yr of analogs (case A), in this test the pool is divided in two parts, with the first 25 yr (B1 = 1958-1982) followed by a test using the second 25 yr (B2 = 1983-2007) as analog-pool, respectively.
+In case C, the pool is divided in 10-yr segments yielding five tests (C1 = 1958-1967, C2 = 1968-1977, C3 = 1978-1987, C4 = 1988-1997, C5 = 1998-2007).
+In all cases, the

-- C2 = 1968-1977, C3 = 1978-1987, C4 = 1988-1997, C5 = 1998-2007).
-In all cases, the AM is used to reconstruct the 50 years covered by the reference data using standard settings.
+AM is used to reconstruct the 50 yr covered by the reference data using standard settings.
 The retrieved correlations for the different test cases are shown in Sect.
+3.2.1.

-3.2.1. - In a third test, the robustness of the AM is further evaluated by estimating the density of suitable analogs for the reconstruction of HiResAFF.
-Instead of choosing just the best analog, in this test the second, third ... n-th best analog is chosen, and the decay in the correlation between the reconstruction and the reference data is shown (Sect.
+In a third test, the robustness of the AM is further evaluated by estimating the density of suitable analogs for the reconstruction of HiResAFF.
+In this test, we replace the best analog by the next neighbouring analog, then by the third, etc. till the n-th best neighbour.
+For every next neighbour we calculate the correlation between the reconstruction based on increasingly poorer analogs and the reference data (Sect.
 3.2.2).
-The slope of the decay in the correlations as a function of the rank in similarity of the chosen analog gives a good estimation about the density of suitable analogs.
+The mean field correlation of the different tests are depicted in Fig. 4.
+The slope of the decay in the correlations as a function of the rank in similarity of the chosen analog gives an estimation about the density of suitable analogs.
+If the slope is relatively small, the confidence in finding appropriate analogs is higher because the neighbouring analogs are quite similar to the best analog.
+A steep slope, in contrast, indicates a lower density of similar analogs .The AM is then not able to easily find analogs that are similarly good as the best one.

 Finally, a fourth test evaluates the dependency of the reconstruction skill of the AM on changes of the number and spatial distribution of predictors.
-Test cases in which the number of stations is artificially diminished are defined and compared to the sixth case, in which all available stations are used, in order to estimate the increased uncertainty using less stations at different locations (Fig. 5, Sect.
+Test cases in which the number of stations is artificially diminished are defined and compared to the sixth case, in which all available stations are used in order to estimate the increased uncertainty using less stations at different locations (Fig. 5, Sect.
 3.2.3).